Once Upon a Time (TV series): Casting

-For the fourth season, Michael Socha was brought onto the series as Will Scarlet / Knave of Hearts from the spin-off Once Upon a Time in Wonderland, while Raymond-James exited the regular cast after his character was killed off in the previous season.
-Bailey returned in a recurring arc towards the end of the season after being absent since the second season.
+For the fourth season, Michael Socha was brought onto the series as Will Scarlet / Knave of Hearts from the spin-off Once Upon a Time in Wonderland, while Raymond-James exited the main cast after his character was killed off in the previous season.
+Bailey returned in a recurring arc towards the end of the season after being absent since the second.

-For the fifth season, Rebecca Mader and Sean Maguire were promoted to series regular status as Zelena / Wicked Witch of the West and Robin Hood respectively, while Socha exited the main cast.
+For the fifth season, Rebecca Mader and Sean Maguire were promoted to the main cast as Zelena / Wicked Witch of the West and Robin Hood respectively, while Socha exited.
 Ory also returned in a recurring capacity after being absent since the third season.
 Additionally, Raymond-James made a guest appearance in the twelfth episode.

-For the sixth season, Maguire exited the main cast after his character was killed off in the previous season but remained in a recurring capacity as an alternate version of the character.
+For the sixth season, Maguire exited the main cast after his character was killed off in the previous season, but remained in a recurring capacity as an alternate version of the character.
 Sbarge and Bailey also returned in recurring capacities, both having been absent since the fourth season.

-The seventh and final season marked a major cast overhaul for the series, with original cast members Goodwin, Morrison, Dallas and Gilmore as well as long-time cast members De Ravin and Mader all exiting as regulars.
-Gilmore and Mader joined the recurring cast for the season, while Goodwin, Morrison, Dallas and De Ravin all made guest appearances, particularly in the finale.
+The seventh and final season marked a major cast overhaul for the series, with Goodwin, Morrison, Dallas, Gilmore, De Ravin, and Mader all exiting the main cast.
+Gilmore and Mader joined the recurring cast for the season, while Goodwin, Morrison, Dallas, and De Ravin all made guest appearances, particularly in the finale.
 Along with departures, Andrew J. West and Alison Fernandez joined the main cast for the season as an older Henry and his daughter Lucy, respectively, after guest starring in the previous season's finale.
-Dania Ramirez and Gabrielle Anwar joined the main cast as new iterations of Cinderella and Lady Tremaine, respectively; Anwar exited after the eleventh episode, where her character was killed off.
+Dania Ramirez and Gabrielle Anwar joined as new iterations of Cinderella and Lady Tremaine, respectively; Anwar exited after the eleventh episode, where her character was killed off.
 Mekia Cox, who portrays Tiana, was promoted to the main cast after initially joining as recurring.
 Additionally, Sbarge and Maguire made guest appearances in the finale.